r00li/Aibo-ERS-xxx-battery/README.md

 The main aim of this project is to provide instructions for making replacement battery packs for the original series of Aibos.
 Contained here is a redesigned battery protection/communication PCB created using modern readily available components based around the [Maxim MAX17320](https://www.maximintegrated.com/en/products/power/battery-management/MAX17320.html) battery fuel gauge.

-Currently supported and tested are ERS-3xx and ERS-7 Aibos (since they use the same battery pack).
-Support for ERS-2xx is coming soon (should be just a small PCB redesign and maybe software change).
+Currently supported and tested are ERS-3xx, ERS-7 (since they use the same battery pack) and ERS-2xx Aibos.
 The older ERS-11X Aibos use battery packs using HDQ communication standard (while the newer ones use SMBUS) so they are not supported for now.

 ## Building one yourself